Morton's Neuroma: causes, symptoms and treatments

 One of the most recent advances in neuroma therapy is nerve decompression.
 In many cases, the overlying ligament that connects the metatarsal heads together is pinching the nerve.
 A simple surgery releases this ligament allowing for increased space for the nerve and relief of pain.
 This surgery leaves the nerve intact and allows continued sensation to the toes.

 This is the most traditional treatment for neuroma pain.
-This procedure allows for the removal of the nerve from the metatarsal head region and thus decreases or removes pain.
+Neuroma surgery involves removing the nerve from the metatarsal head region, which decreases or removes pain.
 There is a risk of the remaining nerve regrowing or scarring but overall, with proper technique, the risk is minimal.

 Save